Arsenal on this day in history. The March Files.

 16 March 1907: Only 6,000 showed for the home game with Manchester U; but the crowds returned at Easter when a total of 65,000 came to the three consecutive home matches.

-16 March 1915: As the Football League agree to close down for the duration of the war, after much criticism for having kept the 1914/15 season running, the Jockey Club announce they see no reason why horse racing should stop, war or no war.
-It was after all the sport of kings, and kings don’t actually fight wars – they just start them.
+16 March 1915: As the Football League agreed to close down for the duration of the war, after much criticism for having kept the 1914/15 season running, the Jockey Club announce they see no reason why horse racing should stop, war or no war.
+It was after all the sport of kings, and (although they didn’t say it) kings don’t actually fight wars – they just start them.

-16 March 1935: Goalkeeper Frank Moss was injured playing in goal, but continued to play on the wing, and scored, but the decision to play on virtually ended his career.
-Arsenal however won 0-2 and went on to win the league.
+16 March 1935: Goalkeeper Frank Moss was injured playing in goal, but continued to play on the wing, and scored, however the decision to play on virtually ended his career.
+Arsenal won 0-2 and went on to win the league and Moss remains the only Arsenal keeper to score in the first division game.

 16 March 1936: George Marks joined as an amateur from Salisbury Corinthians.
 He only played two league games and eventually moved onto Blackburn in 1946 – but he was the keeper in the “Arsenal Stadium Mystery” movie.